7 Tips to Help Year 6 Children with Their Spelling

 5. Online practice papers make perfect

 A great way of helping your child prepare for the spelling test is to get them to complete some SATs spelling practice papers.
-On SATs Boot Camp, you will find plenty of online spelling tests for children to practise.
+On Year 6 Buddy, you will find plenty of online spelling tests for children to practise.
 Getting children to do their KS2 SATs revision online, including their spelling tests, means that they can get instant feedback as their tests are marked right away.
 This will also help them to get used to the format of the test, so it will be far less daunting for them when they sit their actual SATs spelling test.

 With regular practise, you’ll soon be able to spot patterns in a child’s spelling knowledge, so you can target revision to word groups that they are struggling with.